cyanogilvie/pgwire/README.md

 ======

-This Tcl module implements the PostgreSQL wire protocol (version 3.0) in pure Tcl script (with optional acceleration if critcl is available).
+This Tcl module implements the PostgreSQL wire protocol (version 3.0) in pure Tcl script (with optional acceleration if jitc is available).
 It aims to be as reliable as possible (using only the very reliable Tcl core) but still as fast as possible, faster than the libpq based tdbc::postgres in almost all cases.